Christian Wakeford: Move to Labour

 On 19 January 2022, Wakeford publicly confirmed that he had submitted a letter of no confidence in Johnson following the partygate scandal.
 Later that day, it was announced that Wakeford had joined the Labour Party.
 He was the first sitting Conservative MP to defect to Labour since Quentin Davies in 2007.
 His defection surprised many Conservatives; however, Wakeford had approached the Labour Party about a possible defection several months before.
 He cited the Dominic Cummings scandal, removal of the £20 Universal Credit uplift, the cost of living crisis, the Owen Paterson affair, and "partygate" as factors in his decision.
 It was also reported that Labour MP Barry Gardiner had encouraged Wakeford to move to Labour, following their work together in support of Gardiner's anti "fire and rehire" bill.
 Wakeford was the only Conservative MP to support the bill.
 It has been suggested that concerns about re-election as an MP may have been his underlying motivation, with Labour leading in the polls at the time.

-On the day of his defection, Wakeford wrote to Johnson, "You and the Conservative Party as a whole have shown themselves incapable of offering the leadership and government this country deserves".
-The changes Wakeford maintains are needed by his constituents, "can only be delivered by a Labour government with [Labour leader] Keir Starmer."
+On the day of his defection, Wakeford wrote to Johnson, "You and the Conservative Party as a whole have shown themselves incapable of offering the leadership and government this country deserves."
+The changes Wakeford maintains are needed by his constituents "can only be delivered by a Labour government with Keir Starmer".
 Wakeford wrote to Johnson that Labour was "ready to provide an alternative government that this country can be proud of, and not embarrassed by".
 Wakeford also wrote, "the policies of the Conservative government that you [Johnson] lead are doing nothing to help the people of my constituency and indeed are only making the struggles they face on a daily basis worse."
 He wrote that the UK needed "a government that upholds the highest standards of integrity and probity in public life."
 He wrote that he had "no doubt" his constituents would best benefit from his "joining a party that genuinely has their interests at heart", and confessed he had "wrestled with my conscience for many months".
 Wakeford wrote that Starmer had "shown that integrity in the way he has led his party".